archbardinexile/BGCL/DM-notes.md

 - *Vetra Bery* may kidnap Blythe and try to recruit her for the submarine crew.
 They intend to mutiny and use the submarine to search for and recover the body of Tenebrae (Arzhang).
   - If Blythe refuses, Naal will cast modify memory on Blythe.
 Leaving a message about his progress which must be delivered to the Grand Inquisitor.
 - Vetra tells of the expedition from Tamlo in 972 PO that returned with an artefact.
-The Chruch intervened, murdering the expedition and sealing the artefact in the vault.
+The Church intervened, murdering the expedition and sealing the artefact in the vault.
 - Vetra knows about the expedition.
 She foretells of Blythe joining the Crosscut Circle once she discovers the truth in the Miasma.

 ### Investigate the Mining Dispute